 - Perfectionism.
 A personality trait characterised by setting oneself unrealistically high standards, and engaging in harsh, negative, self-evaluation with a strong motivation to avoid failure.

-- FROM FADING TO FLOURISHING: KEY SKILLS FOR SUPPORTING MENTAL HEALTH RECOVERY
+- THROUGH RECOVERY TO RESILIENCE: KEY SKILLS FOR SUPPORTING MENTAL HEALTH RECOVERY

 - ‘Be curious not furious’.
 This key skill enables us to facilitate positive conversations in which the person we are supporting can tell their story, express their experience, and gain insight into their thoughts, feelings, and mental health.